doctrine/DoctrineBundle/Resources/doc/middlewares.rst

 Middlewares
 ===========

 Doctrine DBAL supports middlewares.
-According to the `Doctrine documentation`_:
+According to the `DBAL documentation`_:

     "A middleware sits in the middle between the wrapper components and the driver"